Year 3 - Zaha Hadid

 Year 3 started their new topic ‘On Our Doorstep’ by taking a deeper look at where we live.
-We studied a local map of Clayton to identify key landmarks and used this to follow directions on our village trip.
+First of all, we had to learn navigation and compasses.
+We then studied a local map of Clayton to identify key landmarks and used this to follow directions on our village trip.
 We were able to compare old and new photos of Clayton and identify the changes that have happened whilst also seeing the same stone work from hundreds of years ago!

-Last but not least we they thought about Bradford and discussed what makes this city special.
+Last but not least we have been learning about Bradford and been thinking about what makes this city special.
 We explored Lister’s Mill and found out the importance of this extraordinary building.
 Whilst Lister’s Mill is now used as apartments, we discovered the hidden history behind it.
-We then developed our textiles skills and created our own weaves.
+As it used to be the largest textile mill in the North West we decided we would develop our textiles skills and create our own weaves.

 We created an I spy trail round Clayton for the House Point Challenge on Twitter.
 On a walk round the village, we took photos and then had to combine text and our photos to create a poster.